All Episodes

 The regulators go in and they make it impossible to build.

-They make it very difficult to build anything, whether it's a ship, a plane, or a building or anything.
+They make it very difficult to build anything, whether it's a ship, a plane, or a building, or anything.

 Some of them do it maybe because they think they're right.

-Uh they use the environment to stop progress and to stop things.
+They use the environment to stop progress and to stop things.

-It's always the environment, it's an environmental problem, it's not an environmental problem at all.
+It's not an environmental problem at all.

-But they do a lot of things, and by the way, speaking of that, Lee Zeldon is going to be fantastic in the position, so important.
+And by the way, speaking of that, Lee Zeldon is going to be fantastic in the position.

 He could take 10 years to approve or disapprove something, or he could do it in a month.